Bio2Byte/simsapiper/README.md

     Attention: last state will be permanently overwritten
 - All intermediate results are unique subdirectory of the directory `work` \
     Find directory hash for each step in `*.nflog`
-- Run in the background: launch simsapiper in a [screen](https://gist.github.com/jctosta/af918e1618682638aa82)
+- Run in the background: launch SIMSApiper in a [screen](https://gist.github.com/jctosta/af918e1618682638aa82)
     ```bash
     screen -S nextflowalign bash -c ./magic_align.sh
     ```